 Security Engineer · Security Researcher · Applied Scientist · PhD Candidate · Stony Brook University

-Building production-grade security systems that protect real-world applications at scale — from serverless platforms to Kubernetes clusters.
+Cloud-native security research — detecting and preventing sensitive-data leakage from serverless platforms to Kubernetes clusters.

 About

 I am a Security Engineer, Researcher, and Applied Scientist completing a PhD in Computer Science at Stony Brook University, advised by Dr. Michalis Polychronakis.
-I bring 10+ years of combined industry and research experience spanning cloud and platform security, Kubernetes hardening, secrets management, static analysis, and penetration testing.
+I bring first-author publications at NDSS and IEEE EuroS&P plus six years of pre-PhD offensive-security industry experience across national-scale financial infrastructure — spanning cloud and platform security, Kubernetes hardening, secrets management, static analysis, and penetration testing.

-My research produces production-grade security systems deployed across hundreds of real-world applications.
-I designed and built LeakLess (NDSS 2025), KubeKeeper (EuroS&P 2025), LeakGauge, and Confine — each combining systems research with large-scale empirical evaluation.
+My research produces production-grade security systems evaluated across thousands of real-world applications.
+I designed and built LeakLess (NDSS 2025), KubeKeeper (EuroS&P 2025), LeakChain, and Confine — each combining systems research with large-scale empirical evaluation.
 I am a Catacosinos Fellow and Internet Society NDSS Fellow (both 2025).

 Before my PhD, I was Head of Software Security at Sadad Electronic Payment Company, leading threat modeling, architecture reviews, and penetration testing for a national-scale banking ecosystem — manually exploiting XSS, SQL injection, SSRF, IDOR, authentication bypass, and RCE vulnerabilities in production financial infrastructure.